aosp-mirror/kernel_common/tools/testing/android/coverage_howto.md

 --coverage --coverage-toolchain GCOV_KERNEL --auto-collect GCOV_KERNEL_COVERAGE
 ```

-The following is a fulll example call running the selftests test suite that exists under the
+The following is a full example call running the selftests test suite that exists under the
 'bazel-bin/common/testcases' directory.
 The artifact output has been redirected to 'tf-logs'
 for easier referebce needed in the next step.
 ```